ShunSakurai/password_generator/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/password/releases).

+### v1.1.3, April 13, 2016
+- * Corrected indent so that password is copied every time necessary

 ### v1.1.2, April 8, 2016
 - Reduced the button border width for the Windows version